mbrad26/MyLearningTracker/week2.md

    * Go through this week practicals on dependency injection.
    * Skills workshops
 * EVIDENCE:
    * [Link](https://github.com/mbrad26/tdd-practicals/tree/master/week_2_practicals) to my solutions to the  dependency injection practicals.
+Eóin Power reviewed my work and said *'it looks like it's accurately testing the interaction between the classes'*.

 #### Tuesday 21th april 2020